auchenberg/kenneth.io/source/_posts/2013-12-09-what-if-you-could-use-chrome-devtools-with-firefox.md

 ---
 layout: post
-title: "What if you could use Chrome Devtools with Mozilla Firefox?"
+title: "What if you could use Chrome DevTools with Mozilla Firefox?"
 date: 2013-12-09 20:14
 published: true
 comments: true